omgmog/install-all-firefox/README.markdown

 ### Update: 20/03/2012
 - Small fixes to beta/nightly file finding, see commit messages

+### Update: 10/03/2012
+- Fixed bug with all parameters not being passed between scripts
+- Renamed `bootstrap.sh` to `firefoxes.sh`

 ---
 ## TODO
 - Add ability to specify additional versions